 About

 T.K.
-Hernández is a journalist.
+Hernández is a writer, editor and photojournalist.
 Her work has been published at Global Research, Telesur English, Medium, Buzzfeed, Cuba Diplomatica and Cuba Business Report.

-Ms. Hernández is a member of the Cuban Friendship Association (CCFA) and has supported fundraising efforts for Cuba’s last two hurricane disaster relief campaigns.
-She is also a member of the Society of Professional Journalists, the Association of Health Care Journalists and a certified travel counselor.
+Ms. Hernández is a certified editor and belongs to the ACES: The Society for Editing.
+She is a member of the Cuban Friendship Association (CCFA) and has supported fundraising efforts for Cuba’s last two hurricane disaster relief campaigns.
+She is also a member of the Society of Professional Journalists (SPJ), and holds certification as a travel counselor.

 Ms Hernández is from the United Kingdom.